Network on your iPhone does not work

 Network problems are usually easy to fix, especially with a reset of your network settings.
 But does your iPhone keep giving you trouble, even after going through all the steps?
 Then it’s smart to have your device professionally checked.

-At ThePhoneLab, we perform a free diagnosis and check whether there might be more to it, such as a hardware problem or a bug in iOS.
+At ThePhoneLab, we perform a free diagnosis out and we check to see if there might be more to it such as a hardware problem, a faulty antenna, a problem with the baseband chip or a bug in iOS.
 That way you know quickly where you stand, without any hassle.
 Easily schedule a appointment online or walk into our office.
 We’re happy to help you get back online effortlessly!